 Windows 10 Anniversary Update

-2 August marks one year since the launch of Microsoft's latest OS, Windows 10.
-The anniversary update will focus on greater Ink and Cortana capabilities, tougher security measures and a promise of a feature-rich update each year.
+August marks one year since the launch of Microsoft's latest OS, Windows 10, and will see the 'anniversary update' focus on Ink and Cortana capabilities, tougher security measures and a promise of a feature-rich update each year.

 And while its free upgrade offer came to an end for the general public last Friday (29 July), Microsoft will still offer the free upgrade to 'customers who use assistive technologies'.